yuawn/HITCON-Badge-2019/README.md

 ## HITCON Badge Challenges
 > Badge source code, solution and exploits will be released within the talk `HITCON Badge 2019 秘辛: MCU ARM TrustZone challenges` at R0 (Day2 14:40 - 15:30).

-There are 11 pattern in total, but three of them are special, so you need to get them in sepcial way :)
+There are 11 pattern in total, but three of them are special, so you need to get them in special way :)
 ### Warm Up
 * Before pwning the badge, why not play some game first.
 * Get the score higher than 50, you can unlock the snake pattern.